Goldsmith's

 Goldsmith's was a department store founded in Memphis, Tennessee, in 1870 by German immigrant brothers Jacob and Isaac Goldsmith.
 It grew into a chain largely located in the Memphis metropolitan area, until 2005, when the nameplate was eliminated and replaced by Macy's.
 Goldsmith's stores were subsequently folded into Federated's Macy's Central division, reorganized into Macy's South, and today into a differently configured Macy's Central, the current division encompassing the stores.

+History

+This Beaux Arts-style building at Main and Gayoso in downtown Memphis was constructed to house J. Goldsmith and Sons Department Store.
+The building was clad in a slipcover facade during the 1962 renovation, which has since been removed.